Get-LocalUser/Resources/Intune/To try/Implement this.md

 - [x] **Setup TAP and MFA for device enrollment**
 - [x] **create Win32 and PS Script to launch Company Portal on new machine enrollment's first sign in**
     - This worked wth?
 HAHA.
 Was totally expecting it not to work especially since I had GPT make it with minimal changes.
 Will upload scripts.
-    - Although I will need to change the path as once CP updates the folde path shoud reflect new version in name.
+    - Although I will need to change the path as once Company Portal updates the folde path shoud reflect new version in name.